There are many names for baby heat rash including prickly heat rash and

 a cool room that has low levels of humidity such as an air conditioned

-Causes of Baby Heat Rash
+What Causes Baby Heat Rash?

 The causes of infant heat rash include: